mallesh120/DentalConsultant/README.md

 npm install

-Create .env File:
+Create .env File (local development):

-Rename the .env.example file to .env.

-Open the new .env file and paste your Google AI API key into it:
+Rename the `.env.example` file to `.env` and paste your Google AI API key into it for local testing.
+Do NOT commit `.env` to version control.

+Example (`.env`):

 GOOGLE_API_KEY="AIzaSy...your...long...api...key...here"

+Production on Netlify:

+1. Go to your Netlify site dashboard.
+2. Site settings -> Build & deploy -> Environment -> Environment variables.
+3. Add the key `GOOGLE_API_KEY` with your secret value.

+Netlify will inject this into serverless functions at runtime.
+This keeps your API key out of the repo.

 3. Start the Server
 In your terminal, run the command: node server.js